 Capital gains tax, allowances and rates for individuals

 Capital gains tax (CGT) applies to any gains you make when you sell assets such as land or investments.
 The assets could be business or personal, although some personal assets are exempt (including your main home).
 If you make gains on some assets and losses on others, CGT applies to the net overall gain made.

 The annual capital gains tax allowance reduces the amount of tax you must pay.
 You only pay CGT on the amount by which your gains exceed this allowance (if at all).
-The capital gains tax allowance for 2013-14 is £10,900 (£10,600 in 2012-13).
+The capital gains tax allowance for 2016/17 is £11,100.

 Other reliefs can also reduce or defer CGT for individuals.
 These include Entrepreneurs’ relief for individuals selling part or all of their business and Business Asset Rollover relief, if you reinvest gains in other business assets.

-The capital gains tax rate that UK individuals pay depends on their total income and is usually 18 or 28%.
+The capital gains tax rate that UK individuals pay depends on their total income and is usually 10% or 20% (reduced from 18% and 28% respectively from April 2016).
 If your gains qualify for Entrepreneurs’ relief, the capital gains tax rate is only 10%.